easierdata/gedi_tutorials/scripts/README.md

 ```

 ## 4. poetry_cmds.py
-This script contains a set of defined command functions that are called with with the [`run` command](https://python-poetry.org/docs/cli#run) from poetry.
+This script contains a set of defined command functions called with the [`run` command](https://python-poetry.org/docs/cli#run) from poetry.
 Here are the available commands:

 - **edit-config**: Modify the configuration file interactively through the command line.
 - **print-default**: Print the default configuration file.